-- More than $2.2 million in new equipment was procured in FY09 to support UMaine R&D activity.
-Major purchases (greater than $50,000) through various FY09 grants included more than 20 pieces of scientific equipment.
+More than $2 million in new equipment was procured to support UMaine R&D activity.
+Major purchases (greater than $25,000) through various FY13 grants included pieces of scientific equipment.
 This equipment outfits labs throughout the university.

 Increased Student Involvement in Research

 UMaine graduate and undergraduate students are critically important to UMaine’s research efforts.
 More than $6,358,941 from grants and contracts was used to support students in all sectors.
 Undergraduate students receive an hourly wage to work on research projects, while graduate students are paid stipends.

 During FY13, Funds exclusively from external grants provided support for undergraduate and graduate students as follows: